wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 We call a route towards an IPv4 prefix that uses an IPv6 next hop a "v4-via-v6" route.
-V4-via-v6 routing is not restricted to routers, and could usefully be applied to hosts, although doing so would require solving the issue of host configuration, for example by extending either DHCPv4 or DHCPv6 to publish an IPv4 default route with an IPv6 next hop.
+V4-via-v6 routing is not restricted to routers, and could usefully be applied to hosts, but doing so would require solving the issue of host configuration, for example by extending either DHCPv4 or DHCPv6 to publish an IPv4 default route with an IPv6 next hop, which is out of scope for this document.

-{{RFC8950}} discusses advertising of IPv4 NLRI with a next-hop address that belongs to the IPv6 protocol, but confines itself to how this is carried and advertised in the BGP protocol.
+{{RFC8950}} discusses advertising of IPv4 Network Layer Reachability Information (NLRI) with a next-hop address that belongs to the IPv6 protocol, but confines itself to how this is carried and advertised in the BGP protocol.
 This document, on the other hand, discusses the concept of v4-via-v6 routes independently of any specific routing protocol, their design and operational considerations, and the implications of using them.

 { Editor note, to be removed before publication.
 This document is heavily based on draft-ietf-babel-v4viav6.
 When draft-ietf-babel-v4viav6 was